-- Knows the widely used problem-solving techniques for research or scientific work. - Knows the management tools and methods related to management, and the legislation needed to practice the profession.

-Being able to design and manage the use of technical, economic, environmental, and human resources.

-- Being open and responsive to the knowledge and acceptance of professional, technological development and innovation in the field, and to the provision of authentic mediation. - Seeks to adhere to and adhere to the ethical principles of work and organizational culture, and to compliance with quality requirements.
+- a) knowledge - Knows the widely used problem-solving techniques for research or scientific work. - Knows the management tools and methods related to management, and the legislation needed to practice the profession. - b) skills - Being able to design and manage the use of technical, economic, environmental, and human resources. - c) attitude - Being open and responsive to the knowledge and acceptance of professional, technological development and innovation in the field, and to the provision of authentic mediation. - Seeks to adhere to and adhere to the ethical principles of work and organizational culture, and to compliance with quality requirements.

-- Takes decisions carefully, in consultation with representatives of other fields of expertise (primarily legal, economic, energy and environmental), with full responsibility. - Being responsible for sustainability, health and environmental awareness. - Decisions take into account the principles and principles of environmental protection, quality, consumer protection, product liability, equal access, health and safety at work, technical, economic and legal regulations, and engineering.
+d) autonomy and responsibility - Takes decisions carefully, in consultation with representatives of other fields of expertise (primarily legal, economic, energy and environmental), with full responsibility. - Being responsible for sustainability, health and environmental awareness. - Decisions take into account the principles and principles of environmental protection, quality, consumer protection, product liability, equal access, health and safety at work, technical, economic and legal regulations, and engineering.